Cosiamo/cosiamo.github.io/README.md

 **Summary of the example code**
 - The variables `apiKey`, `lat`, and `long` were all injected into the URL to make the API secure and dynamic
 - Destructured `current` to get specific properties
 	- Side note: it's typically not a good idea to abbreviate variables in larger projects, I just did it for this example to make the sentence in `console.log` a little more readable
 - Injected the pre-defined, dynamic properties of `current` into the sentence that we want printed to the console

 ---

-# DevOps Work Processes
+# Work Processes

-While completing a course on React JS I performed continuous integration and and continuous delivery.
+While completing a course on React JS I performed continuous integration, continuous delivery, and contributed to an open GitHub repository I created.
 Click the link [here](https://github.com/Cosiamo/expense.manager-learning.purpose.only) to see the work.

 ---